geniasokol/geniasokol.github.io/services.md

 **Certification:** Yes, I can provide a certified English translation of your official Russian documents!
 Please see the <a href="{{ site.baseurl }}certification/">Certified Translations</a> page for more information.

-**CAT Tools:** I own MemoQ and SDL Trados Studio 2019, and work regularly in Memsource/Phrase.
+**CAT Tools:** I own memoQ and SDL Trados Studio 2019, and work regularly in Memsource/Phrase.
 *I do not currently offer discounts for fuzzy matches of any level except 100% and Context Match.*

 ### Specializations